akawashiro/jendeley/README.md

 ## About `fp-ts`
 Although `jendeley` is using [fp-ts](https://gcanti.github.io/fp-ts/) now, I don't want to do functional programming in TypeScript.
 I just want to use `Either` type.
 So, I don't use difficult feature of functional programming such as monad in `jendeley`.

+## About path
+To make the database cross platform, the database must not include "/" or "\" in path fields.
+To accomplish this, we handle paths always as `string[]` instead of just `string`.